smartcontractkit/documentation/TEMPLATE.md

 # 3. What does a smart contract look like?

 *For code samples, be thorough.
 Redundancy is better than assuming the user have sufficient knowledge on a certain topic.
 Create markdown code samples wherever  applicable.
-Make sure to give context as to what each code sample is doing.*
+Provide a detailed explanation about what each code sample does.*

 The structure of a smart contract is similar to that of a _class_ in Javascript, with a few differences.
 Let's take a look at this `HelloWorld` example.